Aineoh/AAD116/design-journal.md

 We were also put into groups for our presentations and we worked out times were we can all get together and work.

+We put a background to our [personal GitHub page](https://aineoh.github.io).
+My background is my arrow line drawings.
+I chose this background as its simple enough to not take away from my bio and also placed in the corner so it isn't clashing with my bio.

 Week 4
 ------